ueler/angular-rxjs-unsubscribe/README.md

         this.titleService.setTitle('Counter ' + this.counter);
     });
 ```
-The is an infinite timer observable, that emits each second.
-On each emit, we increase a counter and set
+This is an infinite timer observable, that executes the callback each second.
-the document title with the title service.
+On each emit, we increase a counter and set the document title with the title service.

 ### Outcomes
 #### Side effects
-As expected, after routing to the ``EmptyComponent``, the document title gets updated each second.
+As expected, after routing from the ``RxjsTimerComponent`` to the ``EmptyComponent``,
+the document title gets updated each second.
 So the observable still runs after the ``RxjsTimerComponent`` was destroyed.
 So we have an unwanted side effect in our example.